Bradford Council on the brink: a full list of the services set to be cut

-Bradford Council on the brink: a full list of services set to be cut
+Broken Bradford: Full list of services set to be cut by Bradford Council

 From leisure centres to libraries, and from the amount of council tax people pay to what they are charged for services, almost all aspects of the services people use from the council are likely to be impacted.